migueltc13/HC-SR04/README.md

 - 1x - 1k Resistor* <br/>
 - 4x or 6x(*) - Jumper Wires <br/>

-(*) Optional - Can be replaced to other componets.
+(*) Optional - Can be replaced with other components.

 ---